 Remo has brought so many innovations to the world of drums, including the first successful synthetic Mylar® drum heads, which is pretty much the industry standard these days.
-Through all these years, products of this company became an integral part of countless drum sets all around the world, no matter the music genre.
+Through all these years, the products of this company have become an integral part of countless drum sets all around the world, no matter the music genre.

-Today, the company has a wide pallete of various drum heads in the offer, as well as various kinds of percussions and drum accessories.
+Today, the company has a wide palette of various drum heads in the offer, as well as various kinds of percussions and drum accessories.

-Evans is One of the world’s most renowned drum head companies.
-Just like Remo, this manufacturer is also present for decades.
-It was founded in the ’50s by Chick Evans and his inventions changed the world of drums forever.
+Evans is one of the world’s most renowned drum head companies.
+Just like Remo, this manufacturer has also been present for decades.
+It was founded in the ’50s by Chick Evans, and his inventions changed the world of drums forever.